Fractured Magic: Chapter Twenty-Seven

 “Roman Hallisey,” Roman said, holding a hand out.

 Thea shook it with a smile.
 “Pleasure.
 That’ll be all, Ms. Taylor.
 I believe His Highness would like to speak with me privately.”
-Once the older woman was gone, Thea leaned in and whispered, “Sorry, Mr. Hallisey.
+Once the older woman was gone, Thea leaned in and whispered, “And sorry to you, Mr. Hallisey.
 I know you wanted to take her up on her offer of biscuits, but if I’d followed her out to fetch them I would’ve been scolded something fierce.”

 Roman blinked, evidently surprised, then smiled.
 “I can do without,” he whispered back.
-“She seems strict.”
+Back at a normal volume, he said, “She seems strict.”

-Thea shrugged.
 “She means well, and she really does care about her residents.
-She has a very strong sense of propriety, yes, but she was also the only one who agreed to take me in when I first got here.
-I have to be grateful.”
+She has a very strong sense of propriety, but she was also the only one who agreed to take me in when I first got here.
+I’m very grateful.”

 “Where are you from?”

-“Tanisos, a little port city not far from Histrios,” Thea said, smiling.
+“Tanisos, a little port not far from Histrios,” Thea said, smiling.

 “Twenty-five,” Thea said, drawing herself up taller.